-Software Cornwall, with the help of their members, are hosting and supporting their annual work experience project week from 15th – 19th July 2019.
+Software Cornwall, with the help of their members, is hosting their annual work experience project week from 13th – 17th July 2019.

 This work experience week will see up to 40 students work for a week as a software engineering team on a software development project alongside industry professionals.
 The week is organised so the students can gain real experience in software development and delivery in a working environment.